Stroke: Other

 Other causes may include spasm of an artery.
 This may occur due to cocaine.
+Cancer is also another well recognized potential cause of stroke.
+Although, malignancy in general can increase the risk of stroke, certain types of cancer such as pancreatic, lung and gastric are typically associated with a higher thromboembolism risk.
+The mechanism with which cancer increases stroke risk is thought to be secondary to an acquired hypercoagulability.
+Air pollution is responsible for around 27% of deaths from strokes worldwide, according to the Global Burden of Disease Study.

 Silent stroke

-A silent stroke is a stroke that does not have any outward symptoms, and people are typically unaware they have had a stroke.
-Despite not causing identifiable symptoms, a silent stroke still damages the brain and places the person at increased risk for both transient ischemic attack and major stroke in the future.
-Conversely, those who have had a major stroke are also at risk of having silent strokes.
-In a broad study in 1998, more than 11 million people were estimated to have experienced a stroke in the United States.
-Approximately 770,000 of these strokes were symptomatic and 11 million were first-ever silent MRI infarcts or hemorrhages.
-Silent strokes typically cause lesions which are detected via the use of neuroimaging such as MRI.
-Silent strokes are estimated to occur at five times the rate of symptomatic strokes.
-The risk of silent stroke increases with age, but may also affect younger adults and children, especially those with acute anemia.
+Silent stroke is stroke that does not have any outward symptoms, and people are typically unaware they had experienced stroke.
+Despite not causing identifiable symptoms, silent stroke still damages the brain and places the person at increased risk for both transient ischemic attack and major stroke in the future.
+Conversely, those who have had major stroke are also at risk of having silent stroke.
+In a broad study in 1998, more than 11 million people were estimated to have experienced stroke in the United States.
+Approximately 770,000 of these were symptomatic and 11 million were first-ever silent MRI infarcts or hemorrhages.
+Silent stroke typically causes lesions which are detected via the use of neuroimaging such as MRI.
+Silent stroke is estimated to occur at five times the rate of symptomatic stroke.
+The risk of silent stroke increases with age, but they may also affect younger adults and children, especially those with acute anemia.